makrai/notes/levin05-argument-RappaportHovav.md

 # 4 Three conceptualizations of events

 * We focus on the last two approaches
-* sentience ... is sometimes implicated in argument realization
+* sentience is sometimes implicated in argument realization
-  * cannot always be subsumed under causal notions [or] in aspect
+  * cannot always be subsumed under causal notions or in aspect

 ## The localist approach
 ## The aspectual approach